Dietitian: Eating disorders aren’t just ‘thin white woman’s disease’

 Topics

-Whitney Trotter Michelle Bowden social justice eating disorders Mental health trauma St Jude HIV/AIDS The Med UTHSC conference University of Memphis Subscriber OnlyThank you for supporting local journalism.
+Whitney Trotter Michelle Bowden social justice eating disorders Mental health trauma St Jude HIV/AIDS The Med UTHSC conference University of Memphis Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+Your support is critical.

 Aisling Mäki